Industrial Engineering and Operations Research

 1. It provides the department an opportunity to review the progress of students who have passed the qualifying examination, toward completion of their doctoral dissertation.

 2. It facilitates interaction between the student and the dissertation committee and provides the basis for useful and consistent guidance.
-While the dissertation committee is primarily responsible for providing guidance, feedback from other faculty and from students is sought as well.
+While the dissertation committee is primarily responsible for providing guidance, feedback from other faculty members and from students is sought as well.

 During the workshop, the candidate is expected to present a prospective of, and results from, the dissertation research.
 Dissertation advisers should advise students about the appropriate time for the workshops.
 However, initiation of the workshops is the student's responsibility.
 The student needs to notify the department at least one month in advance of the desired workshop date, and coordinate this date with the dissertation committee.
 At least two weeks prior to each Workshop, the student shall distribute to the Dissertation Committee a report called the “Dissertation Prospectus.”
 All Workshops, including the Final Workshop, will be open to, and announced to, the IEOR faculty and PhD and MS students.